jennybuni/website/content/about.md

   main:
     weight: 90
 ---
-Hi Im Jennifer, I live in the lakes and take photos for fun.
+***Hi Im Jennifer, I live in the lakes and take photos for fun.***

-This is a demonstration site for the Hugo Gallery theme.
+I am tempted to start selling my photos.